 The Stanford Human Rights Center provides tools for students, advocates, states, and civil society to better understand how to respect and protect human rights.

 The Center was created in 2013 to conduct applied human rights research.
 We promote events, student engagement, and public understanding of international human rights and global justice.

-Our work focuses on public policy analysis in the areas of criminal justice reform, conditions of detention, and developing incentives for states and corporations to respect human rights.
-Although our main area of focus for this work is Latin America, our work on corporate accountability has taken us across the globe.
+Our work focuses on public policy analysis in the areas of (criminal) justice reform, conditions of detention, and the inter-American human rights system.
+Our main area of focus for this work is Latin America, but our close collaboration with Stanford’s International Human Rights and Conflict Resolution Clinic has taken us across the globe.

 Why Reforms Alone Are Insufficient to Strengthen the Judiciary: A Case Study of Guatemala's Judicial Selection Process